Swiss aim to ease COVID-19 curbs, starting with hairdressers

-ZURICH (Reuters) - Switzerland said on Thursday it would let hairdressers, beauty salons and some other businesses reopen from April 27 to start a gradual relaxation of restrictions following a slowdown in new coronavirus infections.
+ZURICH (Reuters) - Switzerland said on Thursday it would let hairdressers, beauty salons and some other businesses reopen from April 27 to kick off a gradual relaxation of restrictions following a slowdown in new coronavirus infections.

 The announcement came the same day that the World Health Organization’s regional director said European countries should move with extreme caution when considering easing lockdowns.